 As someone who has driven through both the coasts of California and Oregon, I have to say, it’s very difficult to decide which is prettier.
-I mean, look at this:
+I mean, look at this and tell me it’s easy to pick one:

-Both coasts are spectacular, have so much to see and you SHOULD drive through it the coast in both states if you have the chance (and Washington too).
-Oh and I did this comparison on a single road trip explained here.
+Both coasts are spectacular, have so much to see and you should drive through it the coast in both states if you have the chance (and Washington’s Coast too).
+Oh and I did this comparison on a single Pacific Northwest road trip explained here.

 I didn’t drive through the ENTIRE coast because of time constraints (the speed limit on the coastal highway is pretty slow) and also because both these states have so much amazing nature areas deeper within each state worth seeing.